Den901/ha_came/README.md

 pip install -e git+https://github.com/Den901/ha_came.git@main#egg=pycame
 ```

-In this case, the text `{GITHUB_TOKEN}` is replaced with the value of the GitHub access token.
-For security reasons, I do not publish it here — the token will be transferred via mail.

 > **Note:** To upgrade an already installed package add option `--upgrade`, ie. `pip install --upgrade -e ...`